Skip to content

 Button Definition

-The Button Definition is a list of parameters that describe what the button will do when it is manipulated and how it will be represented on the deck if the deck can some how represent the state of that button.
+The Button Definition is a list of attributes that describe what the button will do when it is manipulated and how it will be represented on the deck if the deck can some how represent the state of that button.

 button-anatomy.png